NATIONAL PEACE GROUP SPONSORS MONKS' 'WALK FOR PEACE,' ISSUES URGENT CALL FOR VOLUNTEERS

 The "Walk for Peace" is a 2,300-mile (3,700-kilometer) pilgrimage undertaken by a group of Buddhist monks from Fort Worth, Texas, to Washington, D.C., with the mission of promoting unity, mindfulness, and compassion across the United States.

-URGENT CALL FOR VOLUNTEERS IN MISSISSIPPI: EXPENSES COVERED
+URGENT CALL FOR VOLUNTEERS: EXPENSES COVERED

 With the "Walk for Peace" pilgrimage approaching a crucial and remote section of its journey, the Youth Peace and Justice Foundation is issuing an urgent request for local support: